ongyuann/ongyuann.github.io/_posts/2022-01-08-post-mortem-2.md

 1755 - made myself RDP into the final box - surreal
 1755 - captured screenshot of my script just for security
 1757 - saw secret, but didn't open it since i was on RDP, and that wouldn't count
-1804 - impacket-psexec into vault01, grabbed secret
+1804 - impacket-psexec in with admin hash, grabbed secret